AAR0on/music/README.md

 # Instructions for use
 - Space Bar - Pause
 - C - Cruise Control
--Vertical Arrows - Colour Change
+- Vertical Arrows - Colour Change
 - Mouse - Moves Space Ship

 # How it works